A wild ride for Mickelson and 18 holes away from history

 KIAWAH ISLAND, S.C.
+(AP) — Phil Mickelson could have done without the thrills Saturday in the PGA Championship.

+Losing a five-shot lead in a span of five holes on the back nine.
+One tee shot into the water, another that ended up under a cart tire.
+It was all part of a wildly entertaining day at Kiawah Island that ended with Mickelson nearly holing a flop shot that can test the nerves of just about any 50-year-old but him.

+That brought Mickelson to the cusp of history not many could have seen coming.

-(AP) — Phil Mickelson survived a wild ride Saturday at Kiawah Island with a 2-under 70 in the PGA Championship that left him 18 holes away from becoming golf’s oldest major champion.
+That par save for a 2-under 70 gave him a one-shot lead over Brooks Koepka and left him 18 holes away from becoming the oldest champion in the 161 years of the majors.

-The 50-year-old Mickelson walked off the 10th green with a five-shot lead and such amazing control of his game that it was shaping up to be another runaway on the Ocean Course.

-Mickelson hit one tee shot into the water and another under the tire of a cart.
-Brooks Koepka rattled off three birdies to tie him for the lead.

-The difference was the closing hole at Kiawah, easier as the wind shifted from being in the players’ faces to coming from right-to-left off the Atlantic Ocean.
-Koepka, in the group ahead, went just long and took three putts for a bogey and a 70.

-Mickelson went well long and played a flop shot, a risky shot to most everyone but him, and nearly jarred it.
-He curled in the 4-foot par putt to become the oldest player with a 54-hole lead in a major since 59-year-old Tom Watson at Turnberry in 2009.
+When he curled in the 4-foot putt for par on the 18th hole, Mickelson became the oldest player with a 54-hole lead in a major since 59-year-old Tom Watson at Turnberry in 2009.

 That didn’t end well for Watson, who lost that British Open in a playoff to Stewart Cink.
-For Mickelson, it’s an opportunity to become the oldest player to win a major.
+For Mickelson, it’s an opportunity to become the oldest major champion.
 Julius Boros was 48 when he won the 1968 PGA Championship.

+Asked to describe such an occasion, Mickelson was too busy glancing at his watch.
+Sunlight was fading and he wanted to practice.
+These opportunities don’t come along as often as they once did.

+“I’m not really dwelling back on what took place today,” he said.

 Mickelson was at 7-under 209.
 For all his success in the majors — five victories, runner-up finishes in all four of them — this is only the third time he has held the 54-hole lead.

-He will play in the final group with Koepka, a twosome with nine majors among them.
-Koepka will be going for his third Wanamaker Trophy in the last four years.

-Koepka, shaking off effects from ligament surgery on his right knee that has limited him to two tournaments in three months before arriving at Kiawah, called the third round his worst performance of his career.
-Still, he wasn’t surprised to have another shot at a major.
+Koepka, shaking off effects from ligament surgery on his right knee that has limited him to two tournaments in three months before arriving at Kiawah, wasn’t surprised to have another shot at a major.
+He already has four of them in the last five years.

 “It just feels good, feels normal.
 It’s what you’re supposed to do, what you practice for,” he said.
 “I’m right where I want to be, and we’ll see how tomorrow goes.”

-Louis Oostuizen knows the feeling.
-He started the third round tied with Mickelson and had a long three-putt bogey.
+Louis Oosthuizen started the third round tied with Mickelson and had a long three-putt bogey.
 The South African never caught up, though he had his chances until missing a 4-foot birdie putt on the par-5 16th and a 5-foot par putt on the par-3 17th.
-He wound up with a 72 and was two shots behind.

 At least they have a chance.